ethereum/ethereum-org/views/content/dao.md

 * The tokens you still control could be sold on a decentralized exchange or traded for goods and services to fund further develop the first contract and grow the organization.

-* Your DAO could own it's own name on the name registrar, and then change where it's redirecting in order to update itself if the token holders approved.
+* Your DAO could own its own name on the name registrar, and then change where it's redirecting in order to update itself if the token holders approved.

 * The organization could hold not only ethers, but any kind of other coin created on ethereum, including assets whose value are tied to the bitcoin or dollar.

 * The DAO could be programmed to allow a proposal with multiple transactions, some scheduled to the future.
-It could also own shares of other DAO's, meaning it could vote on larger organization or be a part of a federation of DAO's
+It could also own shares of other DAO's, meaning it could vote on larger organization or be a part of a federation of DAO's.

-* The Token Contract could be reprogrammed to hold ether or to hold other tokens and distribute it to the token holders, linking therefore the value of the token to the value of other assets, so paying dividends could be accomplished by simply moving funds to the token address
+* The Token Contract could be reprogrammed to hold ether or to hold other tokens and distribute it to the token holders.
+This would link the value of the token to the value of other assets, so paying dividends could be accomplished by simply moving funds to the token address.

-This all means that this tiny society you created could grow, get funding from third parties, pay recurrent salaries, own any kind of cryptoassets and even use crowdsales to fund its activities.
+This all means that this tiny society you created could grow, get funding from third parties, pay recurrent salaries, own any kind of crypto-assets and even use crowdsales to fund its activities.
 All with full transparency, complete accountability and complete immunity from any human interference.
 While the network lives the contracts will execute exactly the code they were created to execute, without any exception, forever.

 So what will your contract be?
 Will it be a country, a company, a non-profit group?
 What will your code do?